Healthcare Tips & Alerts

 Fleas are probably the most common ectoparasite (external parasite) of dogs and cats worldwide.
 In addition to just being a nuisance, fleas are responsible for flea allergy dermatitis (FAD) in dogs and cats, which is estimated to account for over 50 percent of all the dermatological cases reported to veterinarians.

-Fleas can carry and trasmit several potential serious illnesses to humans, including typhus and plague, and can transmit "cat scratch disease" (infection with Bartonella)...
+Fleas can carry and transmit several potential serious illnesses to humans, including typhus and plague, and can transmit “cat scratch disease” (infection with Bartonella) among cats who can then spread the disease to humans.
+Additionally, fleas serve as an intermediate host for tapeworms, which can infect your pet and also humans.

 Public health officials are urging the public to take extra precautions with their pets and surroundings due to incidents of illness and death of people who contracted Rocky Mountain Spotted Fever, which is a tick-borne disease.